Let’s set the record straight about details from an income tax return with the IRS Letter 4883C.

 What Is Identity Verification?

 It is exactly what it sounds like.
-The IRS wants the taxpayer to verify if he or she is truly the one who filed the tax return.
+The IRS wants a taxpayer to verify if he or she is truly the one who filed the tax return and to report if they’ve become victim to tax-related identity theft.

 Identity verification protects taxpayers from having someone else file a return under their name.